Our Services

 Helpful Resources

-Sudden sleep attacks are abrupt, hard-to-resist episodes that can happen even after a full night’s sleep and are not the same as normal tiredness; they may signal conditions like narcolepsy or sleep apnea.
+Sudden sleep attacks are abrupt, hard-to-resist episodes of falling asleep that occur even after a full night's rest — distinct from normal tiredness.
+They may signal underlying conditions such as narcolepsy, sleep apnea, or other neurological disorders.

 Recognizing the difference between normal tiredness and a true sleep attack is important.
 While not every episode is dangerous, some can affect your safety, work, and overall health.
 Here's what you need to know.